nikolas-claussen/CE_simulation_public/README.md

 - `04_drosophila_simulation` contains a complete simulation of an idealized *Drosophila* germ band. `04a` is a copy of `04`, to be used as playground.

-There is also a sample script to run a simulation from a terminal.
+  - There is also a sample script to run a simulation from a terminal based on notebook `04`, `run_simulation.py`.

+- `05_periodic_bcs`, TO BE DONE - periodic boundary conditions

+- `06_isogonal_hessian` studies the projection of cell elastic energy onto the space of isogonal modes and contains tools to compute & apply isogonal transformations.

 The code is written in object-oriented style - the central class being the